IgniteUI/igniteui-docfx/en/components/checkbox.md

 })
 export class HomeComponent {}
 ```

+Now that you have the Ignite UI for Angular Checkbox module or component imported, you can start using the `igx-checkbox` component.

 ## Using the Angular Checkbox Component
 To make the checkbox in the demo, add the following code inside the component template: